 You’ll see double gallery homes, Creole cottages, expansive Southern plantations, and shotgun houses.

 I could spend an entire day, maybe even more, just admiring all of the buildings and homes in New Orleans!

 New Orleans has several streets packed with art galleries filled with paintings, sculptures, and other art forms.

 I prefer the Julia Street area, where there are lots of modern and contemporary art galleries.

-However, my favorite form of art in New Orleans is the street art.
+However, my favorite form of art in the Crescent City is the street art.